Capella87/capella-bucket/README.md

 * Tanglet
 * Tetzle
 * Unicodia
+* USBAsp-flash (Programming tool for Flash memory.
+Supports CH341A and so on)
 * Vgmstream (A library for playback of various streamed audio formats used in video games)
 * ViVeTool (Settings tweak tool for Windows 10 20H1 or later)
 * Winpilot (Useful tool with Clippy for Windows 10 and later)